Congratulations on choosing a career in pharmacy. We’re excited to get the process started for you. Before we begin, we have a few questions.

 Part 5: If successfully admitted, pay the acceptance deposit

-Applicants who have completed the UIC PharmD Supplemental Application and have the required letters of recommendation and PCAT scores in PharmCAS will have their application materials reviewed by the Admissions Committee.
+Applicants who have completed the UIC PharmD Supplemental Application and have the required letters of recommendation in PharmCAS will have their application materials reviewed by the Admissions Committee.

 Applicants receive a status update when the admissions review is completed.

-After a holistic review by the Admissions Committee, a select number of highly qualified applicants will be invited to complete a half-day, on-site admissions visit.
-The visit to the preferred campus consists of information sessions with student panels and faculty, on-site MMI interviews, and a writing assessment.
+After a holistic review by the Admissions Committee, a select number of highly qualified applicants will be invited to complete an admission interview.
+Until further notice, admission interviews will take place in a virtual online format.
+The admission interview consists of information sessions with student panels and faculty, MMI interviews, and a writing assessment.